 Genomic Health has decided to support the largest gathering of science journalists in the UK, the UK Conference of Science Journalists organised by the Association of British Science Writers (ABSW).

 The Conference takes place on Tuesday 16 October at The Francis Crick Institute in London.
-(Be the first to know when registrations open and grab an early bird rate, by registering your interest.)

 “We are delighted to have Genomic Health as one of the key sponsors of our conference,” said Mico Tatalovic Chair of the ABSW.
 “This will enable us to hold an evening networking event as part of the UKCSJ to provide delegates with a relaxed atmosphere in which to reflect on the content of the conference and network.”